Introduction

 Renewable electricity

-The group has successfully increased its use of renewable electricity from 14.3% of total electricity use in 2012 to 36.0% in 2023.
-Seven posts now use 100% renewable electricity, and a further seven use more than 90%.
+The group has successfully increased its use of renewable electricity from 14.3% of total electricity use in 2012 to 36.1% in 2024.
+Seven posts now use 100% renewable electricity, and a further eight use more than 90%.

 Alternative fuel vehicles